estherh5/api.crystalprism.io/README.md

     "username": "user"
 }
 ```

+**DELETE** /api/user/[username]
+* Hard-delete a user's account as the user or as an admin user (i.e., delete all of the user's drawings, posts, scores, personal information, etc. in addition to changing the account status to "deleted").
+No request body is needed.
+Note that there must be a verified bearer token for the user or for an admin user in the request Authorization header.

 **GET** /api/user/verify
 * Check if a bearer token in a request Authorization header is valid and receive the expiration time (in seconds since epoch) if so.